a-type/redux-basic-modal/README.md

 }
 ```

 Use the exposed `ShowModal` component to quickly create a show button.
-Pass the display name of the modal component you passed into `connectModal` as `modalName`.
+Pass the name of the modal component you passed into `connectModal` as `modalName`.

 ```jsx
 import { ShowModal } from 'redux-basic-modal';